nextleap-project/countermitm/source/new.rst

 ==============================================

 Autocrypt-enabled e-mail apps like https://delta.chat implement longer-lived groups as is typical for messaging apps (Whatsapp, Signal etc.).
-Earlier chapters discussed opportunistic techniques to increase the likelyhood of detecting active attacks, without introducing new workflows or new network messages between peers.
-In this section we discuss how allowing new workflows or hidden messages between peers can substantially increase security against active attacks.

-Verifying key consistency is important to establish securely verified group communication.
-Without automatically checking the consistency of keys between peers, peers are required to verify keys with every other peer.
-This is unpractical as a device loss will invalidate all prior verifications, requiring the tedious task of redoing them all.
-In practice, very few users consistently perform key verification.
+Verifying key consistency is important to establish secure, verified, group communication.
+Traditionally peers are required to verify keys with every other peer.
+This is highly unpractical.
+First, the number of verifications becomes too costly even for small groups.
+Second, a device loss will invalidate all prior verifications of a user.
+Recovering from this state requires redoing all of the verification, a tedious and costly task.
+Finally, without automatization of the process, in practice, very few users consistently perform key verification.
 This is true for users of Signal, Threema, Wire and Whatsapp.

-A traditional approach to reducing the number of neccessary key verifications is the web of trust.
-It requires a substantial learning effort for users to understand the underlying concepts.
-Moreover, with OpenPGP the web of trust is usually interacting with OpenPGP key servers which however publicly leak the social "trust" graph.
+A traditional approach to reduce the number of neccessary key verifications is the Web of Trust.
+This approach requires a substantial learning effort for users to understand the underlying concepts.
+Moreover, when using OpenPGP the web of trust is usually interacting with OpenPGP key servers.
+These servers make widely available the signed keys effectively making public the social "trust" graph.
 Both key servers and the web of trust have reached very limited adoption.
-Autocrypt therefore does not use public keyservers or the web of trust.
+Therefore, Autocrypt has been designed to not rely on public keyservers, nor on the web of trust.

 In this section, we consider how introducing new kinds of (hidden) messages and workflows between peers can substantially help